• Skip to primary navigation

 Yes, you can totally make your own special gravy recipe!

 Many people do make their own homemade gravy and then often make extra to serve “on the side.”
-I don’t make homemade gravy because I like to pick and choose where I spend my time and I think the Pioneer brand linked below tastes amazing and is easy to make.
+I don’t make homemade gravy for this particular recipe for time-saving reasons, plus I think the Pioneer brand linked below tastes fantastic and is super easy to make.

-Lots of people comment about adding bacon to their versions too, so you can definitely take this recipe and make it your own.
-There are quite a few comments and questions at the bottom of this recipe, but this pin on Pinterest has 137 comments about all sorts of results, changes, and variations if you want to check it out.
+Lots of people comment about adding bacon to their versions, too, so you can definitely take this recipe and make it your own.
+There are quite a few comments and questions at the bottom of this recipe, but this pin on Pinterest has 173+ comments about all sorts of results, changes, and variations if you want to check it out.

 easy breakfast casserole (biscuits and gravy casserole)